 - Thermal analysis including all three heat transfer modes: convection, conduction and radiation.

-- Fully automated two-way coupling process between PowerFLOW and PowerTHERM available in case of comprehensive heat transfer analsys.
+- Fully automated two-way coupling process between PowerFLOW and SIMULIA PowerTHERM available to support comprehensive heat transfer analysis.

 - When radiation effect is not important, PowerFLOW only option for thermal analysis combined with proper wall boundary conditions (thermal resistance B.C. available) as a lower cost alternative.